“Are you non-compliant, bitch?! Heck yeah, you are! xoxoxoxo”

 Kelly is also currently writing Pretty Deadly, a mythic and vicious western series she co-created with artist, Emma Ríos.
 Critically and commercially successful, the series has received several Eisner Award nominations, including Best Writer, Best Cover Artist, Best Penciller/Inker, and Best Coloring.

-First, tell me something about yourself—anything you want.
+First, tell me something about yourself

 I like hot sauce on everything except ice cream.